android-sms-gateway/docs-web/docs/features/webhooks.md

 Before you begin, ensure the following:

 - You have [SMS Gateway for Android™](https://github.com/capcom6/android-sms-gateway/releases/latest) installed on your device in any mode: Local, Cloud or Private.
 - You have a server with a valid SSL certificate to securely receive HTTPS requests, which should be accessible from the internet.
+Self-signed certificates can be used as described in the [FAQ](../faq/webhooks.md#how-to-use-webhooks-with-self-signed-certificate).
+Alternatively, you can use services like [ngrok](https://ngrok.com) to bypass the need for a valid SSL certificate.
 - Your device has access to your server.
+If you operate entirely within your local network without Internet access, please see [FAQ](../faq/webhooks.md#how-to-use-webhooks-without-internet-access)

 ## Step-by-Step Integration